AnyasorG/project1_group4/README.md

 Questions for which we will be testing our hypotheses for many factors in the Movie industry that may contribute to its success:

-* Question 1: How have movie ratings evolved over the years, and are there discernible trends within different genres or directors?
+* Question 1: How have movie ratings evolved over the years, and are there discernible trends within different genres?

 * Question 2: Which movie genres reign supreme in popularity, and is there a correlation between a movie's genre and its commercial success?